wamberger/alchemyrohan/README.md

 ~~~

-## ❗ IMPORTANT - Possible Errors!
+## ❗ IMPORTANT

 In some cases you will need to correct the code manually.
-This can be the case when:
+This will be in case when:

 - your are creating only one model which has relationship to other tables, thus you will need to create also those models or delete the part of the code.